9 Best AI Marketing Books to Read in 2026

 What is the best AI marketing book overall?

 The best AI marketing book overall is The AI Marketing Canvas, Second Edition by Rajkumar Venkatesan and Jim Lecinski.
-It is current as of 2026 and gives marketing teams a practical roadmap for choosing AI use cases, applying predictive and generative AI, and building governance before scaling.
+Current as of 2026, it walks marketing teams through picking use cases, sequencing predictive and generative AI work, and building governance before they scale.

 What is the best AI marketing book for beginners?

 The best AI marketing book for beginners is Marketing with AI For Dummies by Shiv Singh.
-It is broad, practical, and easier to hand to a nontechnical team than the more strategic books.
+Singh writes for nontechnical teams, so the book is easier to hand to a new hire or a small-business owner than the more strategic titles.
 If you already understand basic AI concepts, read The AI Marketing Canvas next.

 What is the best book about generative AI for marketing?

 The best book about generative AI for marketing is Generative AI for Marketing by Malay A. Upadhyay.
-It is short, direct, and focused on how generative AI changes marketing work.
+Upadhyay keeps the book tight and focused on how generative AI changes marketing work rather than covering the full martech stack.
 For content and search teams, AI-Powered Content Marketing and SEO is the better specialist pick.

 What is the best AI marketing book for B2B teams?